TORONTO METROPOLITAN UNIVERSITY

 Note: In order for a student to pass a course, a minimum overall course mark of 50% must be obtained.
 In addition, for courses that have both "Theory and Laboratory" components, the student must pass the Laboratory and Theory portions separately by achieving a minimum of 50% in the combined Laboratory components and 50% in the combined Theory components.
 Please refer to the "Course Evaluation" section above for details on the Theory and Laboratory components (if applicable).

-- Final exam, during exam period, will be a 3-hour closed-book exam, covering all course material with emphasis on the content covered after the midterm.
+- Final Exam is scheduled during the undergraduate exam period (covers all course material with emphasis on the material not covered on the midterm).

 Course Content